yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 accurate to the latest system updates.
 This time, he tackled and revamped {{< gh-hovercard "7974" "how the kernel code memory is mapped and unmapped" >}}.

 Code memory support, in the context of the Switch, allows games and apps to load and unload smaller parts of their code on the fly.
-Thanks to these changes, 'Super Smash Bros.
-Ultimate' no longer causes memory access issues while loading/unloading NROs, making the game stable for long runs.
+Thanks to these changes, `Super Smash Bros.
+Ultimate` no longer causes memory access issues while loading/unloading NROs, making the game stable for long play sessions.

 bunnei also {{< gh-hovercard "8013" "migrated slab heaps for the guest (Switch) kernel objects" >}} from host heap memory to emulated guest memory.
 With this change, yuzu's memory layout is now more closely matching the console.